 - Our Family Friendly Suite of Policies also has a section on Compassionate Leave which is flexible in its Guidance to suit the circumstances of those individuals for whom Compassionate Leave is needed.

-All of our Staff Policies are also available on our site.
+All of our Staff Policies are also available.

 Recruiting Armed Forces Personnel at Heriot-Watt University

 All our jobs are advertised on our Jobs Page.
 You can sign up at this page to be notified of any vacancies that you may be interested in at Heriot-Watt University and can also tailor the notifications to suit your interests, skills and experience.